The hats of Victoria: DIY paper silhouettes

 All those hats inspired me to make some paper art using their fabulous shapes.
 I titled my silhouettes “The Hats of Victoria.”
-All four are made from one of the hats pictured above.
+All four are made from one of the Victoria hats pictured here.
 Can you find all of them?

-I’ve included pdf downloads of all four patterns after the jump for you to make your own paper hats.
-I thought it would also be great to mix in other feminine accessories: sexy stiletto, small purse, bright umbrella, etc., so I’m planning to make another set soon.
+I’ve included pdf downloads of all four patterns (plus a bonus hat pattern) for you to make your own paper hats.
+I thought it might be great to mix in other feminine accessories: sexy stiletto, small purse, bright umbrella, etc., so I might make another set if you’re interested.

 1. Print out 2-3 of each hat pattern.
 Download the hat patterns here.
 You can resize them as necessary to fit your frames.